awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 + A client key and client certificate must be prepared for the Aurora MySQL DB cluster\.

 During encrypted replication, the Aurora MySQL DB cluster acts a client to the MySQL database server\.
 The certificates and keys for the Aurora MySQL client are in files in \.pem format\.

+**Note**
+Currently, encrypted replication with an external MySQL database is only supported for Aurora MySQL version 5\.6\.

 **To configure your external MySQL database and your Aurora MySQL DB cluster for encrypted replication**